sc13912/vmc-lattice-demo/README.md

 ### Deploy VMC backend service and integrate it into Service Network.

-* Now we will deploy the VMC backend service onto VMs running on SDDC, and integrate it to the Lattice sercie network.
-First, deploy the (containerized) VMC backend service onto the Linux VMs running on the SDDC.
-You will need to supply the **VMC API Token**, **Org ID** and **SDDC ID**.
+* Now we will deploy the VMC backend service onto the Linux VMs running on SDDC, and integrate it to the Lattice sercie network.
+To deploy the (containerized) VMC backend service, you will need to supply the **VMC API Token**, **Org ID** and **SDDC ID**.

 ```bash
 export VMC_API_TOKEN={}